 Quick Thoughts

 This policy announcement applies to those who currently hold elite status but fail to requalify for it.
-For instance, I currently have Platinum status but I have not yet earned 50 elite qualifying nights for 2023.
-If I fail to reach 50 nights, my status will only drop to Gold in 2024 (even if I earned 0 elite qualifying nights in 2023).
+For instance, I currently have Platinum status but if I did not earn the 50 elite qualifying nights during 2024, my status would only drop to Gold in 2025 (this would be the case, even if I had earned 0 elite qualifying nights in 2024).

 This soft landing is probably most appealing for a current Titanium member who will not earn at least 50 nights this year since they will drop to Platinum status (maintaining free breakfast or lounge access at many brands) even without earning the normally-required 50 nights.

-Keep in mind that Marriott choice benefits, like the ability to choose 5 suite night awards, are based on elite night earnings — so a Titanium member receiving a soft landing to Platinum will not get suite night awards (they would need to earn 50 elite nights in 2023 to get those).
+Keep in mind that Marriott choice benefits, like the ability to choose 5 nightly upgrade awards, are based on elite night earnings — so a Titanium member receiving a soft landing to Platinum will not get suite night awards (they would need to earn 50 elite nights in 2024 to get those).

-This soft landing policy had been in place for years and it is great to see it continue so that someone whose travel in 2023 didn’t quite hit their typical levels won’t lose status altogether in 2024.
+This soft landing policy has been in place for years and it is great to see it continue so that someone whose travel in 2024 didn’t quite hit their typical levels won’t lose status altogether in 2025.

 H/T: One Mile at a Time